aim-uofa/ETC-Real-time-Per-frame-Semantic-video-segmentation/README.md

 | +temporal loss + distillation | 73.06 |70.56 |

-Note: Other chcekpoints can be obtained by email: yifan.liu04@adelaide.edu.au if needed.
+Note: Other chcekpoints can be obtained by email: yifan.liu04@adelaide.edu.au

 ## Requirement